tusharshahrs/pulumi-home/aws-classic-py-vpc-msk-kafka-client-part2/README.md

     Duration: 21s
    ```

-1. SSH into the ec2 severs, install pulumi, kafka, and then you have to connect to the brokers.
+1. SSH into the ec2 server, install pulumi, & kafka, and then you have to connect to the brokers.

-1. You would set the config similar to this: https://github.com/tusharshahrs/pulumi-homelab/blob/master/kafka-topics-ts/Pulumi.dev.yaml
+1. You would set the config similar to this: <https://github.com/tusharshahrs/pulumi-homelab/blob/master/kafka-topics-ts/Pulumi.dev.yaml>

     `*kafka:skipTlsVerify: "false"*`

     `*kafka:tlsEnabled: "true"*`

     You would replace the brokers above with your brokers, not your zookeepers.

 1. Then run `pulumi up` from the ec2 msk instance to validate that the brokers connected.
 You can see the topics in the aws console on the msk cluster if it worked.